thesocialdeck/11ty_au_designsystem_starter/src/index.md

   imageAlt: 'Lady in high-vis vest smiling'
 ---

+To support the future growth and prosperity of our nation, the Australian commonwealth, state and territory governments are committed to improving the vocational education and training (VET) system through [reform.](https://www.dese.gov.au/skills-reform)

-We're building better qualifications, better training, and a better role for industry and employers in Australia's vocational education and training (VET) sector.
+We’re building better qualifications, supporting RTOs to deliver high-quality training, and building a better role for industry and employers in Australia’s VET sector.

 Be part of the Skills Reform and have your say on [immediate reforms](https://www.pmc.gov.au/resource-centre/domestic-policy/heads-agreement-skills-reform) to:

 - strengthen the role of industry and employers in the VET system
 - improve VET qualifications

--   raise the quality of training.
+- support high-quality training delivery

 We want to hear from anyone with an interest in the VET system.
 This includes those who have undertaken VET training, employers and business owners, Registered Training Organisations (RTO), trainers and assessors and organisations who support the VET sector and its industries.